Then/Now: The cast of 'Happy Days'

 Everyone loves "Happy Days" character Ralph Malph (played by Donny Most, the comedian of the show.
 He was known for his love of practical jokes and also friendship with Potsie.
 Now, Most may no longer play practical jokes on "Happy Days," but he does have some fun as a voice actor on several Saturday morning cartoons.
 He also appeared on "Glee" as Rusty Pillsbury.

 Erin Moran starred as Richie's younger, annoying sister, Joanie.
 In the later seasons, Joanie falls in love with Fonzie's cousin Chachi, which spurs the spin-off, "Joanie Loves Chachi."
-Now, Moran has only appeared in minor TV appearances ("Love Boat," "Murder She Wrote") since "Happy Days."
+Moran had several minor TV appearances in "Love Boat," "Murder She Wrote" after "Happy Days."
+She died at age 56 after years of public struggles.